Alzheimer's Disease: Overview of Diagnostic Tests

 Positron emission tomography (PET) scan

 PET scanning is a three-dimensional imaging technique, utilizing the injection of a radioactive tracer that allows a doctor to examine the heart, brain, or other internal organs.
 PET scans can also show how the organs are functioning; unlike X-ray, CT, or MRI, which show only body structure.
 PET is particularly useful for the detection of cancer and coronary artery disease, and can provide information to pinpoint and evaluate diseases of the brain.
 PET imaging can show the region of the brain that is causing a patient to have seizures, and is useful in evaluating degenerative brain diseases such as Alzheimer's, Huntington's, and Parkinson's.
-PET scans can show the difference in brain activity between a normal brain and one affected by Alzheimer’s disease.
+PET scans can show the difference in brain activity between a normal brain and one affected by Alzheimer's disease.
 It can also help differentiate Alzheimer's disease from other forms of dementia.
-Amyloid imaging is a special type of PET scanning which shows deposits of amyloid, a protein, in the brain.
+Amyloid imaging is a special type of PET scanning which shows deposits of amyloid, a protein, in the brain and provides a high degree of confidence in the diagnosis.

 Single photon emission computed tomography (SPECT) scan